 Often seniors and their families will wait for a crisis to arrive before learning more about assisted living homes.
 The facilities are prepared for this reality and are able to accommodate new residents fairly quickly.
 Keep in mind - all paperwork and agreements apply even if the senior and their family hasn't had time to fully absorb the details.

-A Residency Agreement or Resident Contract is a significant document included in the admissions paperwork of any assisted living facility.
-Most of the document will include information that is required by the State and includes details specific to the facility such as costs and services, how the contract can be terminated, and information regarding their policies such as their Do Not Resuscitate Order policy.
-It is important that the family and the senior take the time to review this document and take note of all items included in the Contract and understand what is specific to the facility you have chosen.
+A Residency Agreement or Resident Contract is a significant document included in the admissions paperwork of any assisted living home.
+Most of the document will include information that is required by the State and includes details specific to the senior living facility such as costs and services, how the contract can be terminated, and information regarding their policies, such as their Do Not Resuscitate Order policy.
+It is important that the family and the senior takes time to review this document, take note of all items included in the Contract, and understand what is specific to the facility you have chosen.